JulianOzelRose/TR-SaveMaster/README.md

 m16AmmoOffset2 = baseSecondaryAmmoIndexOffset - 8;
 ```

-Once you have the ammo index and the base secondary ammo offset, the next step is to
+Once you have the ammo index and the base secondary ammo offset, the next step is to is calculate the secondary ammo offsets based on the index
-is calculate the secondary ammo offsets based on the index.
-This can be achieved with a simple for loop:
+and base offsets.
+Here is the function for calculating the secondary ammo offset from its index and base offset:

 ```
 private int GetSecondaryAmmoOffset(int baseOffset)